Paul Weiland: Blackadder: Back & Forth

 In 2001, Weiland renewed his partnership with Rowan Atkinson, directing him in the British television film, Blackadder: Back & Forth.
 The film is a time travel comedy in which Atkinson's character, Lord Blackadder, travels in a time machine to the Jurassic period, Sherwood Forest, and the Battle of Waterloo.
 Miranda Richardson, Hugh Laurie, Stephen Fry, Colin Firth and Kate Moss also appear in the film.

 Weiland was nominated for a BAFTA TV Award for his direction of the film.

 Sixty-Six

 Weiland's 2006 feature film Sixty Six is an autobiographical comedy-drama based on Weiland's bar mitzvah which was held on the same night as England's win over West Germany in the 1966 FIFA World Cup final.
 As a result of the football match, guests cancelled en masse, and only a handful showed up at the bar mitzvah.

 The film received generally positive reviews.
 The Guardian of London wrote that, "Despite the whimsical voice-over and gloopy, sentimental tone, it's a hard film to dislike and boasts a wonderfully lugubrious performance from Eddie Marsan as the round-shouldered schlub of a dad."

 Made of Honor

-Weiland also holds the distinction of directing the last screen appearance of Sydney Pollack, in the 2008 feature Made of Honor.
+Weiland directed the last screen appearance of Sydney Pollack, in the 2008 feature Made of Honor.